mimersql/MimerPy/doc/mimerpy.rst

 The MimerPy connection pool is an extension to `PEP 249`_.

-Since opening database connections are quite expensive it's good practice to not open and close them for each call.
+Since opening database connections are quite expensive, it is good practice to not open and close them for each call.
 A common technique for this is to use a pool of connections.
-By using a pool, instead of actually closing a connection it's returned to the pool and reamains open and ready for someone else to use.
-For standalone applications you can simply create a common pool and, instead of passing connections around
+By using a pool, instead of being actually closed, a connection is returned to the pool, and remains open and ready for someone else to use.
+For standalone applications, you can simply create a common pool, and each method that uses the database simply gets a connection from the pool.
-, each method that uses the database simply get a connection from the pool.
-This is particulary important for web applications where each request would have to create a new connection every time, and that would be very expensive.
-With a pool, you can simple store it in the web applications environment and all requests can use it to get a connection to work with.
+This is particularly important for web applications, since if each request would have to create a new connection every time, it would be very expensive.
+You can simply store a connection pool in the web applications environment, and each request can get a connection from the pool to work with.

-Besides performance, connection pooling also makes it possible to handle a lot of requests with a limited amount of connections.
+Besides improved performance, connection pooling also makes it possible to handle a lot of requests with a limited amount of connections.

 .. seealso:: Read more about connection pooling at https://en.wikipedia.org/wiki/Connection_pool